-And then there are the sharper feelings: of estrangement from nature; of dispassion; of a life lacking in surprise; of either a surplus or lack of fantasy; of moving past materialism but missing the comfort of QVC; of adulthood; of distrust; of losing your moral compass to the group; of not being in charge of one’s future; of forgetting whether it was the last Captain America where the large thing fell out of the sky or if that was the last Avengers; of forgetting where you left so many things.
+And then there are the sharper feelings: of estrangement from nature; of dispassion; of a life lacking in surprise; of either a surplus or lack of fantasy; of moving past materialism but missing the comfort of QVC; of adulthood; of distrust; of losing your moral compass to the group; of not being in charge of one’s future; of forgetting whether it was the last Captain America where the large thing fell out of the sky or if that was the Avengers (but which Avengers?); of forgetting where you left so many things.

 If you find yourself wanting for the comfort everyone deserves, you might contemplate movies as a kind of soft medicine.
-There are numerous advocates for art or literature as therapy; I’d simply like to suggest film for your consideration.
-Movies can’t solve every problem and, as in the repeat case of alien invasion, are sometimes preoccupied with worries largely missing from modern life (at least mine).
-What they can do is brighten and cheer and move you, with the best ones leaving you feeling changed, if only briefly, as you leave the cinema for the sunlight.
-Or, as this is the 2010s, when you finally put down the same machine with which you’re reading these words.
+There are numerous advocates for art or literature as therapy; I’d like to suggest film for your consideration.
+Movies can’t solve every problem and, as in the repeat case of alien invasion, are sometimes preoccupied with worries largely absent from modern life (at least mine).
+What they can do is brighten and cheer and move you.
+The best ones can leave you feeling changed, if only briefly, as you leave the cinema for the sunlight — and change is an endangered species.

 Hardly definitive, both in symptoms and cures.